 - 555: Wendy's number in Wishmaster is 555-0165.

 - Achilles' Heel: The Djinn has one main weakness: he can only use his powers in the service of wishes, which annoys him quite a bit ("Do you have any idea how frustrating it is to have unlimited power, and only be able to use it when some worm asks you for something?").
 Without a wish, he's virtually powerless except for his Nigh-Invulnerability.
 He doesn't even use physical force to push past people.
-Getting everyone to stop wishing is next to impossible, however.
-Particularly since what qualifies as a "wish" is pretty arbitrary.
-Like a woman at a party saying "You can see right through me..."
+Getting everyone to stop wishing is next to impossible, however, considering how loose his interpretation of a wish can be.

 - Adaptational Villainy: In the series, Djinn are an Always Chaotic Evil supernatural race.
 In fact, Djinn are supposed to be as morally varied as humans are- good, evil, neutral, whatever.
 While there are some sources that suggest they are a universally bad lot regardless, the films, needless to say, turn them Up to Eleven.